Managing statistics on tables in SQL Data Warehouse

 For the full reference, see CREATE STATISTICS on MSDN.

-To create a multi-column statistics, simply use the previous examples, but specify more columns.
+To create a multi-column statistics object, simply use the previous examples, but specify more columns.

 CREATE STATISTICS stats_2cols ON table1 (product_category, product_sub_category) WHERE product_category > '2000101' AND product_category < '20001231' WITH SAMPLE = 50 PERCENT;

-Since there is a correlation between product_category and product_sub_category, a multi-column stat can be useful if these columns are accessed at the same time.
+Because there is a correlation between product_category and product_sub_category, a multi-column statistics object can be useful if these columns are accessed at the same time.

-G. Create statistics on all the columns in a table
+Create statistics on all columns in a table

-One way to create statistics is to issues CREATE STATISTICS commands after creating the table.
+One way to create statistics is to issue CREATE STATISTICS commands after creating the table:

 CREATE TABLE dbo.table1 ( col1 int , col2 int , col3 int ) WITH ( CLUSTERED COLUMNSTORE INDEX ) ; CREATE STATISTICS stats_col1 on dbo.table1 (col1); CREATE STATISTICS stats_col2 on dbo.table2 (col2); CREATE STATISTICS stats_col3 on dbo.table3 (col3);

-This will help you get started with your database design.
-Feel free to adapt it to your needs.
+The following example will help you get started with your database design.
+Feel free to adapt it to your needs: